OpenNebula/docs/source/open_cluster_deployment/kvm_node/pci_passthrough.rst

     alias nouveau off
     alias lbm-nouveau off

-Alongside this configuration VFIO driver should be loaded passing the id of the PCI cards we want to attach to VMs.
+Alongside this configuration the VFIO driver should be loaded passing the id of the PCI cards we want to attach to VMs.
 For example, for NVIDIA GRID K2 GPU we pass the id ``10de:11bf``.
 File ``/etc/modprobe.d/local.conf``:

 .. code::